naacl-org/naacl-hlt-2015/call-for-student-papers.md

 All deadlines are calculated at 11:59 pm (PST/GMT -8 hours)

-- Papers must be submitted by February 12, 2015.
+- Papers must be submitted by February 25, 2015
-- Acceptance notification deadline: tbd
+- Acceptance notification deadline: March 20, 2015
 - NAACL main conference dates: May 31-June 5, 2015

 Please check [the SRW site]({{ site.links.srw }}) for updated timelines as further information becomes available.